 |Sign-up offers?||£50 on £2,000|

 From an investor perspective this is very simple.
 Your Funding Circle account can be funded via bank transfer or debit card (minimum £100).
-Once the money is received into your account you can then choose your type of account: Conservative or Balanced, the difference between the two is that the first only invests in ‘A and A+’ rated loans and pays a lower range of interest (5-5.5% to 6-7%).
-This is important as it is either one or the other, you will not be able to have a mix of the two.
+Once the money is received into your account you can then choose your type of account.
+The choice is Conservative or Balanced.
+The difference between the two is that the first only invests in ‘A and A+’ rated loans and pays a lower range of interest (5-5.5% to 6-7%).
+This is important as it is either one or the other.
+You will not be able to have a mix of the two.

-Loans can be tracked from your dashboard, which allows you to see what loans you have invested in as well as any details on loans falling into trouble.
+Loans can be tracked from your dashboard.
+This allows you to see what loans you have invested in as well as any details on loans falling into trouble.
 The latter is a very big part of Funding Circle.
-With a very large number of loans, some falling into trouble is inevitable, although you will be able to do very little about it.
-You can cash out money of your portfolio (either some of it or all of it) and this is done very quickly, although there is no control over which loans are sold.
+With a very large number of loans, some falling into trouble is inevitable.
+In a practical sense you will be able to do very little about it as loans become unavailable for trading when this happens.
+You can cash out money of your portfolio (either some of it or all of it).
+Up until recently this is done very quickly, although there is no control over which loans are sold.

 How are funds protected?

-There is no provision fund attached to the loans, so if a loan goes bad the loss is immediately crystallised and deducted from the account.
-Many loans are secured by way of guarantor or debenture, although neither have proven to be a quick resolution in the main, with many loans going a long way past overdue before being written off.
+There is no provision fund attached to the loans.
+If a loan goes bad the loss is immediately crystallised and deducted from the account.
+Many loans are secured by way of guarantor or debenture.
+Neither have proven to be a quick resolution in the main, with many loans going a long way past overdue before being written off.
 Property loans are secured by assets, although this type of loan is a minority on Funding Circle.
 Where Funding Circle performs a little better is the recoveries: perhaps having a larger team gives it more resources to chase debts.
-There have been some good results in recoveries, although this process can take a long time and of course you earn no interest on the funds that are missing.
+There have been some good results in recoveries.
+However this process can take a long time and you earn no interest on the funds that are missing.

 Pros of Funding Circle